zanellig/finance-app/backend/README.md

 pnpm dev
 ```

-The application will be hosted <http://localhost:3000>
+The application will be hosted at <http://localhost:3000>